 The financial statements were not in compliance with the reporting standards of GASB.

 Not applicable.

-We recommend that the County implement GASB Statement No. 84 and classify all fiduciary funds and all additions and deductions.
+We recommend that the County implement GASB Statement Nos.
+84 and 96 and classify all fiduciary funds and all additions and deductions according to the statement, and report SBITAs according to the Statements.